-WASHINGTON, April 11.-The Presithe machinery of a shingle mill, near dent's message did not, after the first High Falls, Wednesday morning about reading, receive the indersement of a majority of the Senators, and many excused themselves from speaking about it until they could have time for careful perusal.
-In a general way the objections were based on the ground that it did not go far enough in recognizing the rights of the Cubans.
-The Senators who have been especially noted for their conservatism were pleased, but they were the excep tion to the rule, and many of those Senators who had in the past few days shown a disposition to slacken their opposition to a conservative course, appeared to be disposed to return to their original posi-
+WASHINGTON, April 11.-The President's message did not, after the first reading, receive the indorsement of a mathemselves from speaking about it until they could have time for careful perusal.

+In a general way the objections were based on the ground that it did not go far enough in recognizing the rights of the Cubane.
+The Senators who have been especially noted for their conservatism were pleased, but they were the exception to the rule, and many of those Senators who had in the past few days shown a disposition to slacken their opposition to a conservative course, appeared to be disposed to return to their original posi-

-A large number of the Democratic Senators refused to express themselves at all as did several Republicans, on the ground conviction of his own, but as a result that as they could not speak in complimentary terms they would say nothing
+A large number of the Democratic Senators refused to express themselves at all as did several Republicans, on the ground conviction of his own, but as a result | that as they could not speak in complimentary terms they would say nothing